mvolkmann/blog/src/js-signals.md

 ## effect Function

-The provided polyfill does not provide the `effect` function.
+From the "Understanding the Signal class" section of the proposal:

+> The Signal API does not include any built-in function like `effect`.
+> This is because effect scheduling is subtle and often ties into
+> framework rendering cycles and other high-level framework-specific
+> state or strategies which JS does not have access to.

 However, a suggested implementation is provided at
 <a href="https://github.com/tc39/proposal-signals/tree/main/packages/signal-polyfill#creating-a-simple-effect"
 target="_blank">Creating a simple effect</a> which is
-similar to the following code that I placed in the file `effect.ts`:
+similar to the following code that I placed in the file `effect.ts`.

+The `Signal.subtle` namespace defines "APIs which are necessary for more advanced usage like implementing a framework or building dev tools versus more everyday application development usage like instantiating signals for use with a framework."

 ```js
 import {Signal} from 'signal-polyfill';